Annual Virtual Conference

 2:00pm-2:50pm | Neuroinclusion in the Classroom using a Strengths-based Approach This talk will introduce the ecological model of neurodiversity and a strengths-based approach as the theoretical framework to develop neuroinclusive ecosystems in higher education.
 The application of the framework in combination with Universal Design for Learning principles towards a set of standards for neuroinclusive teaching will be presented, along with examples of adoption of the practices within large engineering courses.
 Participants will: – Gain practical insights into developing neuroinclusive teaching practices tailored for diverse, large-scale classrooms. – Through examining real examples of neuroinclusive practices within engineering courses, participants will be equipped to evaluate, adapt, and implement these approaches in their own teaching, fostering an environment that supports neurodiverse students effectively.
 Facilitated by: Marisa Chrysochoou, Dean, Mizzou College of Engineering |

 2:00pm-2:50pm | How to Be an Effective Prompt Engineer with Generative AI In this session we will review various effective methods for using Generative AI to enhance value in the teaching/learning process.
 Engineered prompts can accelerate creative production and other processes by streamlining and reframing communications, reducing the time to produce quality content, and generating sufficient foundational resources in our fields and in our courses.
 Participants will: – Brainstorm and develop an engineered prompt to produce an output or deliverable (like an active-learning exercise, assignment, bibliography, etc.) – Discover and learn about novel ways of applying Generative AI to enhance workflow for teaching.
-Facilitated by Dr. Anthony Vatterott, Assistant Teaching Professor and Director of the Center for Sales and Customer Development |
+Facilitated by Dr. Tony Vatterott (former faculty member of Trulaske College of Business). |

 3:00pm-3:50pm | Using High Impact Practices in Online Education L. Dee Fink outlines five high-impact teaching practices in his article of the same name (2016 CELT Vol IX).
 He includes a discussion of the six aspects of the synergistic Taxonomy of Significant Learning: 1) Meta-learning (learning how to learn); 2) Educational Knowledge (understanding and remembering); 3) Application; 4) Integration; 5) Human Dimension (learning how to be self-directing and interact with others); 6) Caring (developing or re-assessing one’s feelings, interests and values).
 We will share two excellent online courses, taught by Kemper Award winning instructors how HIPs can be used in online STEM education.
 Participants will: – Identify where they already use these practices, and where they might apply them – Evaluate their course materials to identify areas that may benefit from implementation of high impact practices – Understand that Human Dimensions and Caring are important parts of significant learning.
 Facilitated by: Laurie Wallace, Director of Veterinary Online & Undergraduate Programs & Associate Teaching Professor, Veterinary Medicine Surgery Tim Evans, Associate Professor & State Ext.
 Specialist, Veterinary Medicine, Biomedical Sciences Christopher Baines, , Associate Professor Biomedical Sciences & Research Investigator Dalton, Biomedical Sciences |